Is Engine Or Motor Oil Flammable?

 Hazard Warning Sign Flammable

-Preowned motor oil isn’t any more prone to ignite than new oil.
+Used motor oil isn’t any more prone to ignite than fresh oil.

 Over time, used motor oil does lose its viscosity.
-It’s more likely to mix with gasoline vapors.
+It’s more susceptible to blend with gasoline fumes.

-Still, the liquid has a very high flash point, meaning it will only catch fire under extreme heat.
+Still, the liquid has a very high flash point, meaning it will only catch fire under extreme temperatures.

 Again, it’s technically accurate to refer to engine oil as “combustible” rather than “flammable.”